-&lt;sup>1 21 U.S.C. §§801 et seq.
+1 21 U.S.C. §§801 et seq.

-&lt;sup>2 See, for example, "Purdue University Industrial Hemp Initiative," NC-FAR Capitol Hill seminar, April 29, 2016.
+2 See, for example, "Purdue University Industrial Hemp Initiative," NC-FAR Capitol Hill seminar, April 29, 2016.

-&lt;sup>3 In this report, cannabis refers to the plant species Cannabis sativa L and all of its industrial, medicinal, and recreational varieties.
-The terms industrial hemp and hemp are used interchangeably, and the term marijuana refers to the plant used as a medicinal or recreational drug.
+3 In this report, cannabis refers to the plant species Cannabis sativa L and all of its industrial, medicinal, and recreational varieties.
+The terms industrial hemp and hemp are used interchangeably, and the term marijuana (or (continued...)